 Scholarly Commons Citation

 Gelpern, Anna, "Common Capital: A Thought Experiment in Cross-Border Resolution" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1465.
+1465.